Frederick d'Oleire Uquillas

-Fred is a Ph.D. student in the Department of Neuroscience at Princeton University.
+Frederick is a Ph.D. candidate in the Department of Neuroscience at Princeton University.
 He leads the pro-bono consulting group for new ventures and manages student teams for strategy consulting projects with PUGCC partners and clients.
-His research focuses on large scale human brain networks and is funded by the National Science Foundation and Ford Foundation National Academies of Sciences, Engineering and Medicine.
-His contributions have been featured in CNN, Forbes Magazine, Discovery Channel DNews, American Broadcasting Company (ABC) and the L.A.
+His lab research focuses on large scale human brain networks and is funded by the National Science Foundation and Ford Foundation National Academies of Sciences, Engineering and Medicine.
+His contributions have been featured in CNN, Forbes Magazine, Discovery Channel, American Broadcasting Company (ABC) and the L.A.
 Times.
-In his free time, Fred enjoys cooking and learning new recipes and cuisines.
-He's not a very good baker, however.
+In his free time, he enjoys cooking and learning new recipes and cuisines.